GlobalNOC/globalnoc-networkmap-panel/README.md

 }
 ```

-Network Map converts the mapsource json into an array of `links`.
+Network Map converts the `map source json` into an array of `links`.
 Each element in this array is an object that is represented in the block below.

 ```
 [